Do Insurance Companies Cover Cord Blood Banking?

 Ultimately, banking your child’s cord blood is worth the cost.

 Stem cells from cord blood have been used to save countless lives for almost three decades, and doctors are discovering new ways that cord blood could potentially be used to treat diseases like Alzheimer’s and ALS.
 Today, more than 80 diseases, including leukemia and other blood disorders, can be treated with stem cells from cord blood.
 Since it can be frozen for up to 20 years, stem cells from your child’s cord blood will be on-demand in case your child—or their siblings—ever needs it.
-To find out the true costs of cord blood banking, please visit our Pricing Calculator.
+To find out the true costs of cord blood banking, click here.